Complete Modified Logarithmic Sobolev inequality for sub-Laplacian on $SU(2)$: Final discussion

-One can consider whether the above equivalence holds beyond sub-Laplacians case.
-Indeed, the equivalence between \eqref{eq:gamma2} and \eqref{eq:gamma4} holds with for all symmetric Markov semigroup with the same argument.
+One can consider whether the above equivalence holds beyond the sub-Laplacian case.
+Indeed, the equivalence between \eqref{eq:gamma2} and \eqref{eq:gamma4} holds with for all symmetric Markov semigroup with the same argument as used in Proposition \ref{prop:gradient}.
 The equivalence between \eqref{eq:gamma2} and \eqref{eq:gamma3} is more involved.
-To formulate \eqref{eq:gamma3} for a general symmetric generator $P_t=e^{\cL t}:L^{\infty}(\Omega)\to L^{\infty}(\Omega)$, one needs a (densely defined) closed derivation operator $\delta:L^{2}(\Omega)\to \mathcal{H}$ such that $L=-\delta^*\delta$, where $\mathcal{H}$ is some $L^{2}$-space.
-It was proved in a preprint by Junge, Ricard and Shlyahktenko \cite{JRS} that every symmetric (quantum) Markov semigroup admits such a derivation in to a noncommutative $L^{2}$-space $L^{2}(\M)$ of some von Neumann algebra.
+To formulate \eqref{eq:gamma3} for a general symmetric generator $P_t=e^{L t}:L^{\infty}(\Omega)\to L^{\infty}(\Omega)$, one needs a densely defined closed derivation operator $\delta:L^{2}(\Omega)\to \mathcal{H}$ such that $L=-\delta^*\delta$, where $\mathcal{H}$ is a Hilbert module or more specifically $L^{2}$-space.
+It was proved in a preprint by M.~Junge, E.~Ricard and D.~Shlyahktenko \cite{JRS} that every symmetric (quantum) Markov semigroup admits such a derivation on a noncommutative $L^{2}$-space $L^{2}(\M)$ of some von Neumann algebra (see also the more recent preprint \cite{wirth} for the strongly continuous semigroup).
 The proof for part ii) of Proposition \ref{prop:gradient} works as long as the range of $\delta$ commutes with the functions in $L^{\infty}(\Omega)$, which is obvious for sub-Laplacians because the range of $\nabla=(X_1,\cdots, X_k)$ can be viewed as the diagonal matrices in $C^\infty(M,\bM_k)$.
 Nevertheless, in a private communication Melchior Wirth pointed out to us that this is unlikely to hold for quantum Markov semigroups.

 Our main Theorem \ref{thm:main} states that any sub-Laplacian $\cL=-\sum_{i=1}^k X_i^*X_i$ generated by a collection of vector fields satisfying (i) H\"ormander's condition and (ii) the gradient estimates